 How to use aloe vera at home

 There are various ways you can use Aloe vera in your routine.
-Though it's likely not all methods will work for everyone, Aloe vera's gentleness poses a minimal risk in trying.
+Though not all methods will likely work for everyone, Aloe vera's gentleness poses a minimal risk in trying.

 Pure aloe vera